-Dandy-Walker syndrome is a rare malformation defined as dilatation of the posterior fossa, cystic enlargement of the fourth ventricle, hypoplasia of the cerebellar vermis and its upward displacement.
-DWS is normally presented in childhood, however, rare cases are also reported in adulthood.6 Predisposing factors of DWS are common congenital infections such as toxoplasmosis, cytomegalovirus and rubella, and drugs like, warfarin, retinol derivative (isotretinoin) and ethanol.^{7,8} However, we are not certain whether the mother of this patient had faced these factors or not.Our case had recurrent nausea, vomiting, headache and seizure, in addition mental retardation and macrocephaly.
-About 90% of individuals with DWM have hydrocephalus, 15.30% have seizure, 41.71% have poor intelligence development, increased head circumference, ataxia, muscle rigidity, and growth retardation at the time of diagnosis.7 The diagnosis of DWM is made by computed tomography and MRI.9 We observed cystic enlargement of the posterior fossa and a dilated fourth ventricle in MRI images of the patient.
+Dandy-Walker syndrome is a rare malformation defined as dilation of the posterior fossa, cystic enlargement of the fourth ventricle, hypoplasia of the cerebellar vermis and its upward dislocation.
+DWS is normally presented in childhood, however, rare cases are also reported in adulthood.6 This is the first report of DWM in a twenty five old male in our institute from the bankura district of west Bengal.
+Predisposing factors of DWS are common congenital infections such as toxoplasmosis, cytomegalovirus and rubella, and drugs like, warfarin, retinol derivative (isotretinoin) and ethanol.
+However, we are not certain whether the mother of this patient had faced these factors or not.

+Our case had recurrent nausea, vomiting, headache and seizure In addition, development mental retardation ataxia and macrocephaly.
+Meanwhile, about 90% of individuals with DWM have hydrocephalus, 15.30% have seizure, 41.71% have poor intelligence development, increased head circumference, ataxia, muscle rigidity, and growth retardation at the time of diagnosis.7

+The diagnosis of DWM is made by computed tomography and MRI.9 We observed cystic enlargement of the posterior fossa and a dilated fourth ventricle in MRI images of the patient.